Abdullah-TU/Deep-Learning-Projects/README.md

 # Exercise 4, Neural networks(CNN), CIFAR -10 dataset

 Project is about image classification using a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
+It was one of the exercise in my master's course "Pattern recongnition".

-The provided code appears to be for image classification using a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
-Here's a summary of what the code does:
+Here's a summary of Project:

 1. **Data Loading and Preprocessing**:
    - The code starts with loading the CIFAR-10 dataset using Keras' `cifar10.load_data()` function.